 Good to Know

-Depending on the ADA wallet you’re using, you may be able to export a CSV file of your transaction history from your wallet.
-We’ve got instructions on how to get a CSV file from a number of crypto wallets on our integration pages.
+Depending on the ADA wallet you’re using, you may or may not be able to export a CSV file of your ADA transaction history directly from your wallet.
+You'll find easy to follow steps on how to get a CSV file from a number of crypto wallets here.